meatherly/meatherly.github.com/_posts/2015-05-11-phoenixauthentication.md

 Ever wonder how hard it is to implement authentication with Phoenix or how hard it is to roll your own authentication in Phoenix?
 Well in this blog post we'll find out!

-We'll be making an app called Phitter.
-An where users can post their thoughts that are 255 characters in length for all to see.
-In order to do this we'll need 2 models: User and Pheets.
-We'll learn how to make a Plug for authentication.
+We'll be making an app called *Phitter* where users can post their thoughts that are 255 characters in length for all to see.
+In order to do this we'll need 2 models: `User` and `Pheets`.
+We'll learn how to make a **Plug** for authentication.

 Before I get started just wanted to let you guys in on a few things: